ManiMala720/React-Projects/README.md

 # React-Projects
-A collection of responsive web development projects built with HTML, CSS, JavaScript and React.js.
+A collection of responsive web development projects built with **HTML, CSS, JavaScript and React.js**.
 **Link:**